HellperKK/chat-jquery-ajax/README.md

 - Disconnect with a button or after 5 minutes of inactivity.
 - Clean al the messages (warning, cleans them from the database)
 - See all the connected users in the left.
-- Select a user in that list to send him a private message.
+- Select a user in that list to send them a private message.
 (Or select All for public message).
 - When a user disconnects all the private messages sent to them are discarded.

 ## How to use